cython/cython/docs/src/userguide/language_basics.rst

 In Python (more specifically, in the CPython runtime), exceptions that occur inside of a function are signaled to the caller and propagated up the call stack through defined error return values.
-For functions that return Python object (and thus, a pointer to such an object), the error return value is simply the ``NULL`` pointer, so any function returning a Python object has a well-defined error return value.
+For functions that return a Python object (and thus, a pointer to such an object), the error return value is simply the ``NULL`` pointer, so any function returning a Python object has a well-defined error return value.